 The Swift controversy is discussed extensively in a Sunday night episode of Keeping Up With the Kardashians and Kim releases footage of West seemingly speaking with Swift about the song, “Famous” (you can read the full transcript of the clips here), where the singer can be heard saying that the name check is a “compliment.”

 The incident causes the Internet to lose its chill, while the hashtag #KimExposedTaylorParty emerges and celebrities of all varying types of fame chime in as either Team Taylor or Team Kim.
+Swift is spammed by Kimye stans who comment on her social media posts with snake emojis, which Kim shadily references herself with a cheeky tweet.

 The Internet was quick to point out that her screenshot includes the “search” button, indicating that this note was pre-written, which either means that Swift has been planning to address this footage for a while or that this is all a bigger part of a conspiracy theory by Swift in her continued quest for world domination.